Ultimate Guide to Catching Sunfish: Tips & Techniques ReelYaks

 Sunfish are usually found in shallow water, near the shoreline, and around structures such as weeds, logs, and rocks.
 They are active during the day and are opportunistic feeders, meaning they will eat almost anything they can fit in their mouths.
 However, they prefer small insects, worms, and small fish.

-Choose the Right Gear
+Choosing the Right Gear

 One of the most important things to remember when fishing for sunfish is to use small bait.
 Sunfish have small mouths and can only eat small prey, so using large bait will not be effective.
 Additionally, using light gear will make the fight more exciting, as sunfish put up a good fight for their size.
+This is especially enjoyable when using a pedal drive kayak that allows for hands-free fishing while you focus on the fight.

 Location, Location, Location